jeremyong/cpp_nn_in_a_weekend/doc/DOC.md

 $$a_i^{[1]} = \max(0, W_{i}^{[1]} \cdot \mathbf{x}^{[0]} + b_i^{[1]})$$

-It's common to refer to the final activated output of a neural network layer as $a$, and the result of the internal affine map $z$.
+It's common to refer to the final activated output of a neural network layer as the vector $\mathbf{a}$, and the result of the internal affine map $\mathbf{z}$.
 Using this notation and considering the output of the hidden layer as a whole as a vector quantity, we can write:

 $$
 \begin{aligned}